 The restaurant serves grilled goat cheese, which seems pretty popular, but my BFF and I didn't order that.

-Ever since I went to the country where my sister is currently studying in, I've fallen in love with the savoury filo pastry known as borek.
+Ever since I went to the country where my sister is currently studying in, I've fallen in love with the deep-fried savoury filo pastry known as borek.
 The ones served at Istanblue, however, were more like spring rolls filled with cheese, parsley and herbs.

 Chicken Shish S$17.90